 Use the skills of a competent threat research team

 This is something you can be sure of at Kasada.
 We know that the cybercrime and security landscape never stays still.
-Hackers are becoming more sophisticated all of the time, and so we need to make sure that we are one step ahead of the game with the solutions that we provide.
+Adversaries are becoming more sophisticated all of the time, and so we need to make sure that we are one step ahead of the game with the solutions that we provide.

 You need a solution that will interrogate all client requests for immutable evidence of automation left behind by bots when they interact with your applications.
 This is a client inspection process that is not visible to humans.

 Some of the things that you need to look out for include automation frameworks and headless browsers.
 Inference will determine if the request has come from a good bot, bad bot, or a human.
 At Kasada, we use our own polymorphic method to obfuscate sensors so we can deter any reverse engineering attempts.